 The price tag is up there

-Plus, the makers are so confident you’ll love this supplement, that they’re offering a 2-Week Sample and a 120-day money-back guarantee, which is something you don’t see every day.
+Plus, the makers are so confident you’ll love this program that they’re offering a 2-Week Sample, which is something you don’t see everyday.

 There are several active ingredients in Animal Cuts, which include caffeine, tea extracts, hoodia gordonii, DMAE, uva ursi, coffee bean and other plant extracts.

 Does Animal Cuts work?